-Do you remember when Instagram had introduced the short stories concept after Snapchat?
-How well social media users responded to it?
+Do you remember when Instagram introduced the short stories concept after Snapchat?
+How well do social media users respond to it?

 The short story concept is all the rage these days!

 Because of that, Google has launched its own version of the popular story format: Web Stories.
 This new feature allows website owners to take full advantage of storytelling aided with visual content.

 This guide will cover everything about Google Web Stories and how to use the WordPress Web Story plugin to create visual stories that promote your brand.